 [-3, -2, 5].
 This triplet can be formed from numbers at indices 0, 2, and 3.
 It can also be formed from numbers at indices 0, 4, and 5.
 Since we are avoiding duplicates, we consider only one unique triplet to be the correct solution, regardless of the indices.

 You can see the full challenge with visuals at this link.

-Challenges • Asked 6 months ago by Jake from AlgoDaily
+Challenges • Asked about 1 year ago by Jake from AlgoDaily